Why you should get the flu shot this year

-If you think you might have the flu and you’re over the age of 65, talk to your doctor about receiving a blood test to ensure a diagnosis.
+If you think you might have the flu and you’re over 65, talk to your doctor about receiving a diagnostic test to confirm the diagnosis.
 It’s important to do this within the first few days of showing symptoms.
-If you or someone you love is having trouble breathing, pressure or pain in your chest, new confusion, an inability to wake or stay awake, or bluish lips or face (all problematic symptoms of COVID-19), call 9-1-1 immediately.
+No matter how old you are, your doctor can help you manage the illness.
+If you or someone you love is having trouble breathing, feeling pressure or pain in the chest, showing new confusion, experiencing an inability to wake or stay awake, or showing bluish lips or face, call 9-1-1 immediately.

 According to the Centers for Disease Control and Prevention, most people who get the flu will get better in a couple of weeks.
 Some can develop complications such as pneumonia, bronchitis, or sinus or ear infections.

-The following groups of people are at risk for more serious flu- and COVID-related complications that require hospitalization, so it’s especially critical to get the vaccine if you or someone you love is:
+The following groups of people are at risk for more serious flu-related complications that require hospitalization, so it’s especially critical to get the vaccine if you or someone you love:

-- Under five years of age, especially those younger than two years old
+- Is under 5 years of age, especially those younger than 2

-- Pregnant or up to two weeks postpartum
+- Is pregnant or up to two weeks postpartum

-- Has a health condition like asthma, chronic lung disease, diabetes, or heart disease
+- Has a health condition such as asthma, chronic lung disease, diabetes, or heart disease

 The flu vaccine can take up to two weeks to work, so it’s important to get vaccinated as soon as possible.
-You can get your flu shot for no cost when you present your member ID at your doctor, a retail health clinic, or an in-network pharmacy.
-If you pay out of pocket for it, you can be reimbursed for the cost up to $50.
+You can get your flu shot at no cost when you present your member ID at your in-network doctor’s office, retail health clinic, or pharmacy.

 - For most covered members (who have individual insurance or are covered by their employer’s plan), if you pay out of pocket for your flu shot, you can be reimbursed for the cost.
 Learn more on your healthcare provider’s website.